 - Collect, analyze, and respond to customer feedback

-The Top 5 Benefits of Big Data in Banking
+5 Key Benefits of Modern Data Analytics in Banking

-1. Gain a Complete View of Customers With Profiling
+Gain a Complete View of Customers Through Profiling

 - The customer’s demographic